tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/3/LessonPlan.md

   **Answer:** We could use a voting system to decentralize the process of land registration.

-  **Answer:** We could re-introduce the time limit factor to the auction and tweak it to our preferences.
+  **Answer:** We could re-introduce the time limit factor to the auction and tweak it based on our preferences.

 Ask for any remaining questions before moving on.

-### 8. Students Do: Deploying the MartianMarket (20 min)
+### 8. Student Do: Deploying the MartianMarket (20 min)

 In this challenge activity, students will create a landing page and deploy the MartianMarket dApp to GitHub Pages.
-The frontend will be provided in a similar fashion to `CryptoRight`.
+The front end will be provided in a similar fashion to `CryptoRight`.
 Students will leverage their skills to put together their dApp, create a detailed landing page, and deploy to GitHub Pages.

 Send the instructions and have TAs circulate the class.